ArcTrooper210/alltheguides_arc/docs/mods/ae2/bulkcells/bulkwhat.md

 ![](img-bulk/decompressionModule.png){.center width='75px' height='75px'}

-Decompression Module is a **cable sub-part**, meaning it can only be attached into a **regular-sized ME cable** (won't connect into dense).
-Simultaneously with compression cards, this thing instead enables **the network** itself to be able to do any decompression.
+The decompression module is a device that works with compression cards to allow the network to automatically decompress items.
 To install it, just place it anywhere in the network (like the **Wireless Access Point**).

-!!! danger "Any decompression requires a **functional CPU Multiblock** !"
+!!! danger "Decompression requires a **functional CPU Multiblock**!"

 ## Storage Drawers vs Bulk Cells

 One might wonder,
 !!! quote "Huh.
-Bulk cells seems just like **Storage Drawers**.
-Both can **store a lot** & **compresses items**.
+Bulk cells seem just like **Storage Drawers**.
+Both can **store a lot** & **compress items**.
 Why would I use these cells instead of drawers?"

 Then let me present to you the ups & downs.

 !!! warning "Disclaimer"
     This is not to say **one is worse** than another.
-Both has their own pros & cons. **DO NOT** weaponize this table to go ham on another user preferences.
+Both have their own pros & cons. **DO NOT** weaponize this table to go ham on another users' preferences.

 | **Storage Drawers** ![](img-bulk/storageDrawer.png){.center width='32' height='32'} | **Bulk Cells** ![](img-bulk/decompressionModule.png){.center width='32' height='32'} |
 |:---:|:---:|